The Changeling Hypothesis:

 Albus all but came out and told us so.

 Even dismissing most of the (totally unconvincing) information that was pasted on in DHs, we still are stuck with a number of anomalies to juggle regarding the subject.
-However:

-The depiction of the behavior of the AK in canon is completely inconsistent.
+In the first place, the depiction of the behavior of the AK in canon is completely inconsistent.

-However, there is no mention of any rushing sound in his dementor-assisted memories of the attack upon him and his mother when he was a baby.
+However, there is no mention of any rushing sound in the rest of his dementor-assisted memories of the attack upon him and his mother when he was a baby.
 Which is particularly odd since the presence of the dementors (at the Quidditch game), or the dementor-surrogate of the Boggart (in Lupin’s tutoring sessions), which provoked those memories, ought to have produced an awareness of the rushing sound, if the sound is also to be associated with the presence of dementors.

 Another anomaly we have to juggle is the issue that when whatever the spell was that rebounded, Tom’s body was completely destroyed by it.
 There was no body left at the scene of the attempted murder.
 The Dark Lord did not merely die, he disappeared.

 And the wall blew out.
 AK might damage inanimate objects when it hits them by mistake, but it doesn’t typically cause explosions.

 And there was no record in the Priori Incantatum “log” from Tom’s wand in GoF of a curse that failed.

 If the spell was a standard AK — which is presumably unblockable — it ought not to have bounced at all.
 And if it hit the wrong person, it should have simply killed the wrong person.
 End of story.